TrudAX/denistrunin-blog/src/draft/xpptools-licenseusagelog/index.md

 ## License log usage

-The tool can be installed  from [GitHub](https://github.com/TrudAX/XppTools/tree/master/DEVTools/DEVLicenseUtils).
-It should work for couple of weeks on a PROD database to get some usefull values.
+The tool can be installed from [GitHub](https://github.com/TrudAX/XppTools/tree/master/DEVTools/DEVLicenseUtils) and then installed to the PROD version using your X++ pipeline.

 ### Enable element usage logs

+After the installation, you need to Enable logging.
+There are 2 options:

+- Full(Debug only) mode, where every call is logged
-Enable logging, in case of Summary a system creates element usage log for a user only once per user session.
+- Or Summary, when a system creates an element usage log for a user only once per user session.

+It should work for a couple of weeks on a PROD database to get some useful values.

 ![Usage monitory](UsageLogSetup.png)

-The following elements are [logged](https://github.com/TrudAX/XppTools/blob/master/DEVTools/DEVLicenseUtils/AxClass/DEVLicenseElementUsageLogMonitor.xml):
+The following events are [logged](https://github.com/TrudAX/XppTools/blob/master/DEVTools/DEVLicenseUtils/AxClass/DEVLicenseElementUsageLogMonitor.xml):

 - Form opening(the same extension point as standard Microsoft "Form runs (Page views)"  telemetry )